By the beginning of the 19th century, the status of surgeons and apothecaries had risen substantially, and their work had become increasingly medical.

 An uneasy partnership persisted through the 16th and 17th centuries, and by the 18th century across Europe there was arise of private anatomy schools, an academic basis for surgical practice, the number and importance of surgeons increased, and there was a firm desire for independent professional recognition.

 The difficult relationship between the barbers and surgeons is well illustrated in the above cartoon.
 In 1745 the surgeons split from the Company of Barber-Surgeons to form an independent Company of Surgeons.
 They gained a Royal Charter in 1800, and became the Royal College of Surgeons of London (England).
 Surgical training had improved, and surgeons took the examination for membership in the Royal College of Surgeons (M.R.C.S.) after a combination of apprenticeship and hospital training.

-The following prescription for treatment for St Vitus's Dance (original reproduced on right) was found amongst papers at the surgery:
+The following prescription for treatment for St Vitus's Dance (original reproduced in Photo Gallery) was found amongst papers at the surgery:

 St Vitus's Dance Receipt: